 - 3 medium carrots, peeled

 - 1 cup of bone or vegetable broth

 - 1/2 teaspoon of dried oregano

 - Preheat oven to 400 degrees F.

-- Spread the cut up zucchini, carrots, celery, and turnip out onto a large rimmed baking sheet lined with parchment paper.
+- Spread the cut up zucchini, carrots, celery, turnip and out onto a large rimmed baking sheet lined with parchment paper.
 Drizzle them with avocado or olive oil and sprinkle with salt and pepper, then cover using parchment paper, tucking it snugly underneath.